rickhull/miner_mover/README.md

 ## Concurrency

-In the broadest sense, two things are *concurrent* if they happen *at the same time*, as above.
-When I tell Siri to call home while I drive, I am performing these tasks concurrently.
+In the broadest sense, two tasks are *concurrent* if they happen *at the same time*, as above.
+When I tell Siri to call home while I drive, I perform these tasks concurrently.

 ## Parallelism